thebravoman/software_engineering_2015/hm_count_words/description.md

  - anything else you could think of or find appropriate

 ## Language
-The program could be implemented in language of your choice although Ruby is the prefered for this project.
+The program could be implemented in language of your choice although Ruby is the preferred for this project.

 ## Code
 The code for parsing could be retrieved from github.com, eclipse.org, apache.org the GNU project and linux project repositories or any other public repository.